 Best All-Around Switch for Typing: Cherry MX Brown

-This switch requires a soft touch, and it will not tire out your fingers after long typing sessions.
+Because of the soft bump, and it will not tire out your fingers after long typing sessions.
 The distance is perfect to forgive typing errors or mistakes and allows finger lift-off before committing to the typo.

 Cherry MX Browns are common in many prebuilt mechanical keyboards and are in big branded company keyboards such as Leopold, Ducky, Durgod, Corsair, and more.